mozilla/blurts-server/docs/adr/0003-use-queue-for-backend-services.md

 simple to scale.
 In all cases, some level of monitoring and tuning is necessary to provide sufficiently capacity to ensure that tasks are not lost.

-This will be realized in two phases:

 ### Phase 1

 - Separate out the data ingestion parts of the system, and host these separately from the user-facing APIs and pages.
 - Introduce a queue between external providers and the data ingestion parts of the system.
-- Introduce an hourly cron job to act as the worker which ingests messages and performs the task (such as looking up impacted users and sending breach alerts).
+- Introduce an Kubernetes job that runs in parallel every 5 minutes to act as the worker which ingests messages and performs the task

-A cron job is easier for SRE to support for now, but is not running often enough to use for user-facing features, and isn't as easy to scale as HTTP endpoints.

-### Phase 2

-- Replace the cron job with an internal HTTP endpoint (backed by e.g. GCP Cloud Functions, or a separate app in our existing Kubernetes cluster).
+  - An example task would be looking up impacted users in Postgres and sending breach alerts using AWS SES.

+Kubernetes jobs are documented here: https://kubernetes.io/docs/concepts/workloads/controllers/job, Monitor is specifically implementing the "Parallel Jobs with a work queue" task type.

 ### A note on PostgreSQL performance